 After roughly 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
 If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has completed the restart, plug it back in to fully charge.
 After another hour of charging, unhook the Nest Thermostat and restore it to its base.

 You should be good to go and this point, but again, for more elaborate instructions and information, please visit Nest Support.

 If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
 Enter us!
 If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please feel free to call us at 318-588-8163 or schedule an appointment online.
-If your Nest Thermostat was not set up by Service Experts Heating & Air Conditioning, please reach out to Nest Support here.

 Also, do not let this matter worry you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is really saving money for you daily.
 When set it up properly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.